-- Competition entries must be received by 30 April 2022. - ➤ There are two different ways to submit your entries.
+- Competition entries must be received by 30 April 2023. - ➤ There are two different ways to submit your entries.
 You can choose either: - 1.
 Online: The simplest way to enter is online using the Step into the NHS website.
-Please visit the secondary competition page and follow the link to the entry page. - 2.
-Freepost: Please only submit postal entries if it is not possible to submit the entry online.
-Please ensure a completed teacher entry form is included with every parcel of entries so we know which school it is from, and that every entry also has a pupil entry form.
+Please visit the secondary competition page and follow the link to the entry page.
+Please also make sure that every entry has a completed pupil entry form. - 2.
+Freepost: Please ensure a completed teacher postal entry form is included with every parcel of entries so we know which school it is from, and that every entry also has a completed pupil entry form.